 “He didn’t mind you leaving for two whole years,” I asked.

 “No. He said it was a very good chance and I should take it.
 He would come to England to visit me.
 But they wrote back and said the scholarship was only for single women so I was no longer eligible.”

 “That was so unfair!”.

 She laughed and said, “That’s how it was in those days.
+Once you were married, they thought women would not be so interested in their careers.
 But by then I was pregnant with Rasul.
 I was so excited to be having a baby I didn’t care about it so much.
 I worked for eight and half months.
 I was teaching until Friday.
 I hadn’t even gone for maternity leave.
 Rasul came on the weekend.
-Daddy phoned the headmaster to say that I had had a baby boy.
-He said ‘but she hasn’t even gone for her maternity leave yet!’
+Daddy phoned the Headmaster to say that I had had a baby boy.
+He said, ‘but she hasn’t even gone for her maternity leave yet!’
 I think climbing all those stairs at the high school made the baby come early.

 Shilo Bhabi, Shirin Kakee, Munira Aunty and I were all in the hospital together.
 We all had boys!
 Four boys in one family.
-I had Rasul on March Eighth.
+I had Rasul on March eighth.
 I was so happy.
 Madat Kaka gave Rasul his name.
 He got so much money in gifts; we opened an account for him at the Diamond Trust Bank.
-Then I was home with Rasul.
-After seven months, I was pregnant again with you Shela.
+Then I was home with Rasul, and after seven months, I was pregnant again with you Shela.